 Wondering what to bring to Europe?
 Adding a these Europe travel essentials to your luggage will help make your trip a lot easier.
 Travel in Europe can be a little bit frustrating at times but my list of the best travel accessories for Europe will help keep you calm, comfortable and safe.

-We spent 5 weeks traveling around Europe as a family and, while it wasn’t always easy, it was a lot of fun.
+We spent 5 weeks traveling around Europe in 2015 and four months traveling around Europe in 2018 as a family and, while it wasn’t always easy, it was a lot of fun.
 My list of things to to take to Europe is partly made up of items we packed ourselves.
 It also included a couple of European travel essentials that I wished we had along the way but didn’t, like a portable Wifi device or a physical guidebook, and because we didn’t have them we got into frustrating or expensive situations.
 Hopefully my list of things you need when traveling to Europe will prevent you from making the same mistakes we did!

 What You'll Find in This Post